Student-of-Python/BinomialOptionsModeling/README.md

 I'd like to thank my Professor, [Sara Smiarowski](https://www.isenberg.umass.edu/people/sara-smiarowski), for introducing me to this topic.
 I'm very grateful for her guidance.

-If you have any comments, suggestions, or questions, feel free to reach out to me at gsokhin@umass.edu .
+If you have any comments, suggestions, or questions, feel free to reach out to me at gsokhin@umass.edu.